kuku0809/Raft3D---3D-Prints-Management-using-Raft-Consensus-Algorithm/README.md

 # Raft3D---3D-Prints-Management-using-Raft-Consensus-Algorithm

--The Raft3D project involves building a backend API for a distributed 3D printer management system, where data persistence and consistency are handled using the Raft Consensus Algorithm instead of relying on a traditional centralized database. -The system manages resources such as 3D printers, filaments, and print jobs across a cluster of nodes.
+Raft3D is a backend API for a distributed 3D printer management system, where data persistence and consistency are implemented using the Raft Consensus Algorithm rather than a traditional centralized database.

+The system manages distributed resources like 3D printers, filaments, and print jobs across a cluster of nodes.

--Each node in the cluster runs a Raft instance, ensuring that all operationsare replicated and agreed upon by the majority of nodes.
-This approach guarantees high availability, fault tolerance, and strong consistency, even in the presence of node failures.
-The backend exposes HTTP endpoints to interact with the distributed system while internally maintaining synchronized state across the cluster through Raft's leader election, log replication, and state machine mechanisms.
+Each node runs a Raft instance, ensuring that all operations (e.g., job creation, status updates) are replicated and agreed upon by a majority of nodes, enabling high availability, fault tolerance, and strong consistency, even in case of node failures.

+The backend exposes a set of HTTP API endpoints to interact with the system.
+Internally, it uses Raft mechanisms such as leader election, log replication, and a state machine to maintain consistent state across the network.